imfery/imfery.github.io/blog.md

 ---
 layout: page
 title: Fery | Writings
-message: Some of my thoughts which is poured into writings.
+message: Some of my thoughts which are poured into writings.
 permalink: /writings
 ---